 The way forward is not around grief, not over grief, not under grief, but the only way forward is to go through grief.

-The healing journey truly begins once we are ready to accept that our loved one has died.
+The healing during the grieving process truly begins once we are ready to accept that our loved one has died.

 Going through grief begins by understanding what happened and genuinely accepting it

 Being intentional in your heart that your loved one has gone.
 Not gone as in returning soon, but gone in the sense not to be physically seen on this side of eternity type.

 This is partly why an essential part of the grieving journey is funerals.
 They have their unique method in helping us accept that our loved one’s death is actual and that they are indeed really gone, allowing us to accept the death of a loved one as a part of life.